nerves-project-attic/nerves_init_gadget/README.md

 ### `:ssh_console_port`

 By default, `nerves_init_gadget` will start an IEx console on port 22 or whatever port is specified with this option.
+The SFTP subsystem is also enabled so that you can transfer files back and forth as well.
 To disable this feature, set `:ssh_console_port` to `nil`.
 This console will use the same ssh public keys as those configured for `:nerves_firmware_ssh`.
 Usernames are ignored.
-Connect by
-running:
+Connect by running:

 ```bash
 ssh nerves.local